kavimaluskam/schema-validator/README.md

 - generate-schema: Generate schema based of list of json records

-- validate: Validate list of json records with provided schema
+- validate: Validate list of json records with provided schema (Objective 1)

-- summary: Generate summary report on list of json records
+- summary: Generate summary report on list of json records (Objective 2)

 ## Usage